meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 197
 ---
 You have some Terraform code and a variable definitions file named dev.auto.tfvars that you tested successfully in the dev environment.
-You want to deploy the same code in the staging environment with a separate variable definition file and a separate state file.Which two actions should you perform?
+You want to deploy the same code in the staging environment with a separate variable definition file and a separate state file.
+Which two actions should you perform?
 (Choose two.)

 - A. Copy the existing terraform.tfstate file and save it as staging.terraform.tfstate
 - B. Write a new staging.auto.tfvars variable definition file and run Terraform with the  var-file=”staging.auto.tfvars” flag
 - C. Create a new Terraform workspace for staging
 - D. Create a new Terraform provider for staging
-- E. Add new Terraform code (*.tf files) for staging in the same directory
+- E. Add new Terraform code (`*.tf` files) for staging in the same directory

 > [!done]- [Answer](https://www.examtopics.com/discussions/hashicorp/view/95074-exam-terraform-associate-topic-1-question-197-discussion/)
 > BC